JuicySantos06/hybrid-search-atlas-search-vectorsearch/README.md

 * scoop for ice cream
 ```

+## Search technology gen2

-### Step 9: Create the following Atlas Search index for version 2 of our hybrid search engine
+### Step 12: Create the following Atlas Search index for version 2 of our hybrid search engine
 > Create the following Atlas Search index.
 > Note that the index has to be linked to the right collection that is hybrid_search_dataset.
 > Here is the index definition.